israel-dryer/ttkbootstrap-next/architecture/minimum-compat-plan.md

-# Minimum Compatibility Plan for ttkbootstrap v2
+# Minimum Compatibility Plan for ttkbootstrap_next v2

 This plan outlines a **small, sustainable** compatibility layer that preserves the clean v2 architecture while minimizing migration pain for v1/Tk users.
 It focuses on two universal bridges and two widget-specific adapters.